House Jan. 6 panel has 'no choice' but contempt charge against former Trump aide Meadows | Politics

 "The Select Committee is left with no choice but to advance contempt proceedings and recommend that the body in which Mr. Meadows once served refer him for criminal prosecution," Thompson wrote in the letter, which was released by the committee.
 Thompson later told reporters he expected the committee to meet next week on whether to cite Meadows for contempt.
 "We have every intention to move forward with a contempt citation on Meadows and we'll go from there," he said.

-A committee spokesman had no comment.
-Thompson said he viewed the suit as another effort to delay the process and, while he had not yet seen it, doubted it would have much merit.
+"Mr. Meadows's flawed lawsuit won’t succeed at slowing down the Select Committee's investigation or stopping us from getting the information we’re seeking," Thompson and Committee Vice Chair Liz Cheney, a Republican, said in a statement.
 The Justice Department, at the House's request, has already brought similar charges https://www.reuters.com/world/us/us-justice-department-indicts-bannon-not-complying-with-jan-6-subpoena-2021-11-12 against Trump's former chief strategist, Steve Bannon.
 The House is also considering similar action against former Justice Department official Jeffrey Clark.

 Longtime Trump adviser Roger Stone told the committee that he would not testify, citing his Fifth Amendment right against self-incrimination, his lawyer said.
 'I LOVE IT'

 On Jan.
-6, Trump supporters stormed the Capitol in a bid to prevent formal congressional certification of his 2020 election loss to Democratic President Joe Biden.
-Before the riot, Trump repeated his false claims that the election was stolen from him through widespread voting fraud.
-Thompson said documents the committee has received from Meadows' attorney include communications with organizers of that rally and communications with a member of Congress, who was not identified, about the possibility of replacing some state electors with hand-picked candidates to keep Trump in power.
+6, Trump supporters stormed the Capitol in a bid to prevent formal congressional certification of the then-president's 2020 election loss to Democrat Joe Biden.
+Before the riot, Trump, speaking at a rally, repeated his false claims that the election was stolen from him through widespread voting fraud.
+Thompson said documents the committee has received from Meadows' attorney include communications with organizers of that rally and with a member of Congress, who was not identified, about the possibility of replacing some state electors with handpicked candidates to keep Trump in power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)